HermanKoder/MinAarsOppgave2025/README.md

  - There you will be able to download it and open with your software.

 How can i run the code?
- - For python you will need to open a window
+ - For python you will need to open a PYTHON terminal and type python app.py
+ - From there open local host link: http://127.0.0.1:5000